vjimenezg/vjimenezg.github.io/_pages/about.md

 ## About Me

-I'm currently working as a research associate at the [Instituto Sistemas Complejos de Ingeniería](https://isci.cl/en/) and as a lecturer at the [Department of Engineering and Sciences](https://ingenieria.uai.cl/) at UAI.
+I'm currently working as a part-time research associate at the [Instituto Sistemas Complejos de Ingeniería](https://isci.cl/en/) and as a lecturer at the [Department of Engineering and Sciences](https://ingenieria.uai.cl/) at UAI.
 I'm applying to Economics PhD programs (Fall 2021).

 You can find my CV [here](https://vjimenezg.github.io/files/CV_VJG.pdf) and contact me at vjimenezgimpel [at] gmail [dot] com.